mfuerstenau/gradle-buildconfig-plugin/README.md

 ```
 ### Basic configuration

-The plugin provides a `buildConfig` closure to set general properties.
-If not present in the build script, nothing will happen, no build config is generated or compiled.
-If at least an empty `buildConfig` closure is present, a build config for the `main` source set will be created upon compilation (of course with default values).
+If applied, the plugin provides a `buildConfig` closure to set general properties.
+If no buildCOnfig configuration closure is present or at least an empty `buildConfig`
+closure is present, a build config for the `main` source set will be created upon
+ compilation (of course with default values).

 A build config class by default has the name `BuildConfig` and will have to constants that are always present.
 These are